Compare Quotes for A New Conservatory Roof

 • Roof material – Although solid roofs are 15 times more thermally efficient than glass or polycarbonate roofs, they cost significantly more

-• Types of glass – If the homeowner opts for a glass conservatory, they can choose solar or low-E glass, toughened glass, or noise-reducing glass, which all cost 25% more than standard glass
+• Types of glass – If you opt for a glass conservatory, you can choose solar or low-E glass, toughened glass or noise-reducing glass, which all cost 20% to 50% more than standard glass

-• Location – As with all home renovation projects, cost is usually higher in the south of the UK, especially in major cities like London
+• Location – As with all home renovation projects, cost is usually higher in the south of the UK, especially in major cities such as London

-We know this makes planning for a conservatory project difficult.
-So, if you want a better idea of how much your conservatory will cost you, pop a few details in this short form, and we’ll put you in touch with local installers, who’ll be in touch with free, bespoke quotes.
+If you want a better idea of how much your conservatory will cost, fill in this short form and we’ll put you in touch with local installers, who’ll be in touch with free, bespoke quotes.

 Glass conservatory

-With a bigger budget, you’ll have more leeway to splash out on expensive materials, such as timber or aluminium.
-However, if you’re limited in how much you can spend, uPVC might be the better option.
-Not only is uPVC cheaper to install, but it’s also reliable, durable, and weather resistant.
+With a bigger budget, you’ll have leeway to splash out on more expensive materials, such as timber or aluminium.
+However, uPVC might be the better option if you’re limited in how much you can spend.

-Similarly, if you’re on a limited budget, you might want to consider going for a conservatory style on the cheaper end of the price spectrum.
-Such as a lean-to style.
+Similarly, if you’re on a limited budget, you might consider going for a conservatory style at the cheaper end of the price spectrum, such as a lean-to style.

 There aren’t currently any government grants that help homeowners install conservatories.